brettz9/dom-on-the-range/README.md

 # Todos

-1. Support callback replacer for replace functions (in place of `replacementNode`), providing arguments for whole match (and index of portion among portions and startIndex/endIndex) and portion (with node/index/text/indexInMatch/indexInNode/endIndexInNode/isEnd) to return node or string for replacement.

 1. Allow returning node array as a single joined DOM fragment or string.
 1. Allow returning of ranges or nodes for all match and exec functions (as well as strings).
 1. Allow grabbing entire node in which content was found (or a boolean indicating found) or range covering only the text matched.